CGCookie/blender-addon-updater/README.md

 - **repo:** The name of the repository as found in the GitHub link
   - Type: String, e.g. "blender-addon-updater"
   - Note: Make sure to use the correct repo name based on the api engine used; {repo_name} is found in the following places:
-    - Github: Retreived from the url of the repository link.
+    - Github: Retrieved from the url of the repository link.
 Example: https://github.com/cgcookie/{repo_name}
-    - Bitbucket: Retreived from the url of the repository link.
+    - Bitbucket: Retrieved from the url of the repository link.
 Example: https://bitbucket.org/cgcookie/{repo_name}
-    - Gitlab: You must go to the repository settings page, and use the *project ID* provided; note that this is a (string-frmated) number, not a readable name.
+    - Gitlab: You must go to the repository settings page, and use the *project ID* provided; note that this is a (string-formated) number, not a readable name.
 Example url where found: https://gitlab.com/TheDuckCow/test-updater-gitlab/edit, only visible to owner/editors.
 - **user:** The name of the user the repository belongs to
   - Type: String, e.g. "cgcookie"
+  - Note: Required but not actually used with GitLab engine enabled

 *Optional settings*